What is LMI?

 To create a clearer picture, it is important to try and use more than one source of information to get as big a view as possible (much like when you check more than one “customer satisfaction” surveys and “review” sites when buying a car, laptop or new mobile phone).
 Using more than one source of data increases the odds of accuracy.

 TOP TIP: LMI is often seen as a reliable prediction of the future; this isn’t always the case as any forecast is open to fluctuations and change.
 A good rule of thumb to remember is that the further away the prediction is, the more open to change the forecast will be.

-Presented below are sources of information to help you with your research.
+Below we have added some useful LMI web links which, cover the labour market in Kent and beyond; we hope you find them helpful.
 We take no responsibility for decisions made using this data nor the on-going validity of each source; instead, we encourage you to investigate each one with care and consideration.

 Sector forecasts: https://www.prospects.ac.uk/jobs-and-work-experience/job-sectors